-Henry C.W.
-Nisser has served as our Executive Vice President and General Counsel on a part-time basis since May 2019.
+Henry Nisser has served as our Executive Vice President and General Counsel on a part-time basis since May 2019.
 Mr. Nisser was appointed as a director in September 2020.
-Since May 2019, Mr. Nisser has served as the Executive Vice President and General Counsel of BitNile and as one of its directors since September 2020; he became BitNile's President on January 12, 2021.
-Since February 2021, Mr. Nisser has served as the President, General Counsel and a director of Ault Disruptive Technologies Corporation, a publicly traded special purpose acquisition company ("Ault Disruptive").
+Since May 2019, Mr. Nisser has served as the Executive Vice President and General Counsel of AULT and as one of its directors since September 2020; he became AULT's President on January 12, 2021.
+Since February 2021, Mr. Nisser has served as the President, General Counsel and a director of Ault Disruptive.
+Mr. Nisser has served on the board of directors of The Singing Machine Company, Inc. ("SMC"), a Nasdaq listed company that is the worldwide leader in consumer karaoke products, since April 2023.
+Mr. Nisser has served as the President, General Counsel and on the board of directors of BitNile Metaverse, Inc., a Nasdaq listed company that operates the BitNile.com metaverse platform, since March 2023.
 Mr. Nisser is the Executive Vice President and General Counsel of Avalanche.
 From October 2011 through April 2019, Mr. Nisser was an associate and subsequently a partner with Sichenzia Ross Ference LLP, a law firm in New York.
 While with this law firm, his practice was concentrated on national and international corporate law, with a particular focus on U.S. securities compliance, public as well as private M&A, equity and debt financings and corporate governance.
 Mr. Nisser is fluent in French and Swedish, as well as conversant in Italian.
 Mr. Nisser received his B.A. degree from Connecticut College, where he majored in International Relations and Economics.
 He received his LL.B. from University of Buckingham School of Law in the United Kingdom.
 We believe that Mr. Nisser's extensive legal experience involving complex transactions and comprehensive knowledge of securities laws and corporate governance requirements applicable to listed companies give him the qualifications and skills to serve as one of our directors.

 Kenneth S. Cragun joined our company on a part-time basis in December 2018.
 Since February 2021, Mr. Cragun has served as the Chief Financial Officer of Ault Disruptive.
-Since August 2020, Mr. Cragun has served as the Chief Financial Officer of BitNile and between October 2018 and August 2020, served as its Chief Accounting Officer.
-Since September 2018, Mr. Cragun has served on the board of directors and Chairman of the Audit Committee of Verb Technology Company, Inc. He served as a CFO Partner at Hardesty, LLC, a national executive services firm between October 2016 and October 2018.
+Since August 2020, Mr. Cragun has served as the Chief Financial Officer of Ault Alliance and between October 2018 and August 2020, served as its Chief Accounting Officer.
+Since September 2018, Mr. Cragun has served on the board of directors and Chairman of the Audit Committee of Verb Technology Company, Inc. Since July 2022, Mr. Cragun has served on the board of directors of SMC.
+He served as a CFO Partner at Hardesty, LLC, a national executive services firm between October 2016 and October 2018.
 His assignments at Hardesty included serving as Chief Financial Officer of CorVel Corporation, a publicly traded company and a nationwide leader in technology driven, healthcare-related, risk management programs, and of RISA Tech, Inc., a private structural design and optimization software company.
 Mr. Cragun was also Chief Financial Officer of two Nasdaq-traded companies, Local Corporation, from April 2009 to September 2016, which operated Local.com, a U.S. top 100 website, and Modtech Holdings, Inc., from June 2006 to March 2009, a supplier of modular buildings.
 Prior thereto, he had financial leadership roles with increasing responsibilities at MIVA, Inc., ImproveNet, Inc., NetCharge Inc., C-Cube Microsystems, Inc, and 3-Com Corporation.
 Mr. Cragun began his professional career at Deloitte.
 Mr. Cragun holds a Bachelor of Science degree in accounting from Colorado State University-Pueblo.